jaimetur/PhotoMigrator/README.md

 Finally you just need to move the output folder (Takeout_fixed_{timestamp} by default) into your /home/Photos folder and let Synology to index all files (it will take long time).
 After that you will be able to explore your photos chronologycally on the Synology Photos App, and all your Albums will be there when you explore the library by folder instead of chronologycally.

 It was very useful for me when I run it to process more than **300 GB** of Photos and Albums from Google Photos (408559 files zipped, 168168 photos/video files, 740 albums) and moved it into Synology Photos.

-The whole process took around **10 hours** and this is the time split per step:
+The whole process took around **~8.5 hours** (or **~3 hours without last two optional steps) and this is the time split per steps**):
 1. Extraction process --> 25m
 2. Pre-processing Takeout_folder --> 3m 50s
 3. GPTH Tool fixing --> 2h 12m